|Weight:||Spot Price:||Buy Price:|

 The London Bullion Market Association (LBMA), headquartered in the City of London, is an international industry association for gold and silver bullion.
 One of its primary functions is the maintenance of the Good Delivery List (GDL) for refiners of both gold and silver.

-Therefore, in selecting a 1,000 oz silver bar for investment, it is prudent to invest in a bar that has been produced by a refiner who is on the LBMA’s Good Delivery List, since these refiners are recognized and trusted in the market.
-This is why GoldCore only sources 1,000 oz bars from such refiners.
+As a result, it is prudent to invest in a 1000 oz silver bar produced by a refiner on the LBMA's Good Delivery List, as these refiners are recognized and trusted in the market..
+This is why GoldCore only sources 1000 oz bars from such refiners.

 The Perth Mint is fully owned by the State Government of Western Australia.
 The company operates Australia’s only gold refinery and also produces legal tender gold and silver coins behalf of the Australian Commonwealth Government, and a range of silver and gold bar products.